AkshayVivekananda/AI-Gloves/README.md

 </p>

-The code for Flex sensor can be found in the above folder or downloaded here: [Flex](https://drive.google.com/uc?export=download&id=1kzrMreTcd1vTAA712WlcwYfqM531p4qX)
+The code for Flex sensor can be found in the above folder or downloaded here: [Flex Code](https://drive.google.com/uc?export=download&id=1kzrMreTcd1vTAA712WlcwYfqM531p4qX)

 ### Steps for Debugging: